danielwhatmuff/kube-aws-docker/README.md

-# kube-aws CLI for building Kubernetes on AWS - built from Ubuntu base
+# kube-aws CLI for building Kubernetes on AWS - built from Google's Debian Wheezy base

 # Requirements